weclapp/sdk/docs/README.md

 }
 ```

-There are two ways to use each service:
+There are three ways of accessing a service through the SDK:

 #### Using a Global Config